0thersource/CMakeCppModulesTemplate/Readme.txt

-A template for using c++20 modules with clang (gcc handles modules a bit different)
+A template for using c++20 modules with cmake and ninja